kagrant001/notesEloqJS/notes.md

   }

   set(x, y, value) {
+    /*
-    //super keyword in this case is refering to the set method from the superclass Matrix. we want to redefine set for the subclass but also want to use the original behavior. super.set(x, y, value);
+    super keyword in this case is refering to the set method from the superclass Matrix. we want to redefine set for the subclass but also want to use the original behavior.
+    */
+    super.set(x, y, value);
     if (x != y) {
       super.set(y, x, value);